harriott/misc/linux/QR/QR.md

 - mouse to top for adjustments

 # documenting - PDFs
-    Outline = the hyperref bookmarks that correspond to headings of a LaTeX document
+- `Firefox` shows `Document Outline`

-`Firefox` shows `Document Outline`
+- Outline = the hyperref bookmarks that correspond to headings of a LaTeX document

 ## C5 printing
 - `Firefox` can't figure it's portrait